MI-AFP/tutorials/tutorials/05_functions-typeclasses.md

 [-5,6,-4,7,-3,8,-2,9,-1,10,0]
 ```

-There are some special folds and specific folds:
+There are some special variants:

 ```
 Prelude> foldr1 (+) [1..10]